[Just look at that peachy color! ]

 On another note, I love watching changes as they occur in the blogging world (even if I prefer stability in my exercise routine).
 One of the features you’ve no doubt noticed on many blogs these days is a question, or list of questions posed to the readers at the end of the post.
 I enjoy reading these, as they provide some insight into the blogger’s ideas and, even better, often generate a discussion among the commenters.

-So here’s today’s question: Would you like to see questions rounding out the posts on DDD?
+So here’s today’s question: Would you like to see questions rounding out the posts on this blog?
 Is this a feature you think would enhance the blog?
 (Cheating, I know; asking a question about questions!).

 I always love reading your comments and would be thrilled with more interactive discussion on the blog.
-I’d love to hear more from you and welcome ideas about what you’d like to read/see on DDD!
-So please, pipe up (and lurkers, here’s your chance!) and share your thoughts!
+I’d love to hear more from you and welcome ideas about what you’d like to read/see on the blog!
+So please, pipe up (and lurkers, here’s your chance!) and share your thoughts! 🙂

 Peach (or other) Soft Serve Vegan Overnight Oat Parfait (ACD Phase II and beyond)